 “In the era of agents, trust is no longer a feeling—it is an infrastructure.”

-This doctrine codifies patterns from Crittora, the Agent Permission Protocol (APP), and lessons learned architecting for the world’s most critical infrastructures (Verizon, GE, regulated carriers).
-It is intentionally aggressive and operational: how to scope authority, instrument verifiability, and maintain human sovereignty without sacrificing the velocity of autonomy.
+This doctrine codifies patterns from Crittora, the Agent Permission Protocol, and lessons learned architecting for critical infrastructure and regulated environments.
+It is intentionally operational: how to scope authority, instrument verifiability, design legible review surfaces, and maintain human sovereignty without sacrificing the velocity of autonomy.